 Hunter’s Point: Food, Fun, and Family-friendly

 Hunter’s Point, at the southern tip of LIC, south of 45th Ave, offers a relaxed vibe with family-friendly brick townhouses and low-rise buildings sharing the blocks with low-slung industrial buildings and new sleek amenity-laden high-rises.
-Popular shops, bars, and eateries draw locals to Vernon Blvd.
+Popular shops and eateries draw locals to Vernon Blvd. and Jackson Ave.
+Beer enthusiasts come from near and far to spend the day doing the popular LIC Brewery Crawl.
 Every Saturday and Sunday during the warmer months, LIC Flea & Food hosts a bevy of well-curated local vendors.
 Art plays a big role in LIC, and many early 1900s industrial buildings have been transformed into galleries, studios, and performance venues.
 Renowned MoMA PS1 provides exhibition space for the most experimental art in the world and also hosts regular “warm-up” dance parties among interactive art displays on its huge outdoor patio.

 While prices in Hunter’s Point are higher than the rest of LIC, this area offers more affordable options than Manhattan.

 The G Line runs south into Brooklyn.

 The East River Ferry also serves the neighborhood.

 Sorry we are experiencing system issues.
 Please try again.